How to: Use the Call Stack Window

 By using the Call Stack window, you can view the function or procedure calls that are currently on the stack.

 The Call Stack window displays the name of each function and the programming language that it is written in.
-The function or procedure name may be accompanied by optional information, such as module name, line number, and parameter names, types, and values.
+The function or procedure name may be accompanied by optional information, such as module name, line number, byte offset, and parameter names, types, and values.
 The display of this optional information can be turned on or off.

 A yellow arrow identifies the stack frame where the execution pointer is currently located.
 By default, this is the frame whose information appears in the source, Disassembly, Locals, Watch, and Autos windows.
 If you want to change the context to another frame on the stack, you can do that in the Call Stack window.

 When debugging symbols are not available for part of a call stack, the Call Stack window might not be able to display correct information for that part of the call stack.
 The following notation appears: